More on the Shrunken Quad

 Q: Does the Shrunken Quad really work?
 I can't get mine to tune up.

-A: I have had excellent results with the Shrunken Quad and many other hams have too.
-I use my 6-meter version on every mobile hunt on that band.
+Piston trimmer in tuning wires A: I have had excellent results with the Shrunken Quad and many other hams have too.
+I use a 6-meter version (published in my Homing In column for CQ VHF Magazine, fall 2013) every time I go mobile T-hunting on that band.
 The 2-meter version is still a favorite on-foot "sniffing" antenna.

 A high-Q antenna like this can be tricky to tune up.
 Carefully follow the steps in the book.